Innovation Patent Australia

 An Innovation patent is a second tier form of patent protection in Australia primarily developed for use in protecting incremental innovation.
 However, innovation patents have now become a useful and strategic litigation tool.

-Benefits of innovation patents
+Benefits of innovation patent applications

 There are three main benefits to filing an innovation patent application:

 - It is granted quickly, and

 - It is relatively difficult for a third party to have it revoked.